rocheio/wiki-table-scrape/README.md

 Scrape HTML tables from a Wikipedia page into CSV format.

-The `wikitablescrape` tool can be used as a shell command or imported as a Python package.
+`wikitablescrape` can be used as a shell command or imported as a Python package.

 ## Why?